All students must meet the Requirements for the Master's Degree

-At least six (and up to 9) credits of Independent Literature Research (BIOC 392) and two credits of independent research set up as a special topics course (BIOC 395) with your mentor are required.
+At least 6 (and up to 9) credits of Independent Study (BIOC 393) and 2 credits of independent research set up as a special topics course (BIOC 395) with your mentor are required.
 In addition, a manuscript in the format of a review article must be submitted to the Departmental Graduate Studies Committee and a seminar on the manuscript must be presented to the Department.

 Requirements for Advancement to Candidacy for the Degree of Master of Science